 This match has several shared DNA matches with Pam and Brad that are not shared with other Rand relatives.
 These matches mostly appear to descend from a Newman Fitts Cole (1773-1847) & Tryphena Little (1779-1838) from Connecticut & New York.
 I noticed that some of these Cole descendants lived in Umatilla, Oregon; the same place where Alice Rand Touraille and Charles Lundy were married.

 Alice Rand had a hard life up to this point.
 After her mother and baby brother were killed and her father committed suicide in 1888, it appears her older half brother was also abusive.
 In 1899, Alice married a man by the name of Alexander Touraille.
 In 1902, she divorced him after suffering abuse from him.
 Although she petitioned the court to award her custody of her son, the nuns at St. Joseph’s Orphan’s Home in Helena, Montana kept custody of the boy.
-She married a Canadian, Charles Lundy, in January 1903 in Umatilla, Oregon.
-If what I believe is true, she had an encounter with another man not long after she was married.
-Carlton was born Feb 8, 1904 in Helena, Montana.
-Hopefully her life got better for a few years before her death in 1913, at age 34.
+She married a Canadian, Charles Lundy, in January 10, 1903 in Umatilla, Oregon.
+Carlton was born Feb 8, (most sources say 1903) in Helena, Montana, which is less than a month after his parents were married.
+Hopefully her life got better for a few years before her death in 1913 from tuberculosis, at age 34.
 After her death, Charles Lundy moved his family, Carlton and 3 girls to Manitoba, where they were living in 1921.

 All these half-relationships make puzzling out DNA connections difficult.
 If I am correct, Pam’s closest match on this side would be a “Half 1st cousin 1x removed,” a 50% probability.
 The match to a descendant of Carlton’s sister would be a “Half 2nd cousin.”
 39% probability (up from only a 9% probability for a full 2nd cousin.)